gabrymn/secure-cloud/README.md

 ## Features

+### Front-end
-- **Front-end:** The user interface is built using HTML, CSS, and JavaScript, providing a seamless experience for interacting with the secure cloud storage service.
+The user interface is built using HTML, CSS, and JavaScript, providing a seamless experience for interacting with the secure cloud storage service.

+### Back-end
-- **Back-end:** The PHP back-end follows the Model-View-Controller (MVC) pattern, enhancing code organization and maintainability.
+The PHP back-end follows the Model-View-Controller (MVC) pattern, enhancing code organization and maintainability.
 Key components include routers, controllers, models, and views.

+### Database
-- **Database:** MySQL is used as the database management system to store and retrieve the meta data.
+MySQL is used as the database management system to store and retrieve the meta data.

+### Docker Containers
-- **Docker Containers:** The application components (Nginx, MySQL, and PHP) are each running in separate Docker containers for ease of deployment and scalability.
+The application components (Nginx, MySQL, and PHP) are each running in separate Docker containers for ease of deployment and scalability.

 <br />
 <hr>